-Table 5 and Figure 39 through Figure 53 show how the program modes must be set up in the ADF5355.
+Table 5 and Figure 28 through Figure 42 show the program modes that must be set up in the ADF4355-2.

-The following settings in the ADF5355 are double buffered: main fractional value (FRAC1), auxiliary modulus value (MOD2), auxiliary fractional value (FRAC2), reference doubler, reference divide by 2 (RDIV2), R counter value, and charge pump current setting.
-Two events must occur before the ADF5355 uses a new value for any of the double buffered settings.
+The following settings in the ADF4355-2 are double buffered: main fractional value (FRAC1), auxiliary modulus value (MOD2), auxiliary fractional value (FRAC2), reference doubler, reference divide by 2 (RDIV2), R counter value, and charge pump current setting.
+Two events must occur before the ADF4355-2 uses a new value for any of the double buffered settings.
 First, the new value must latch into the device by writing to the appropriate register, and second, a new write to Register 0 must be performed.

-For example, to ensure that the modulus value loads correctly, every time that the modulus value updates, Register 0 must be written to.
-The RF divider select in Register 6 is also double buffered, but only if DB14 of Register 4 is high.
+For example, to ensure that the modulus value loads correctly, every time the modulus value updates, Register 0 must be written to.
+The RF divider select in Register 6 is also double buffered, but only when DB14 of Register 4 is high.